 - Patterson Park Public Charter School in Baltimore, Maryland, where I read to four classes of kindergartners.
 We spent time talking about their own experiences with dogs, the importance of kindness to animals, and how to safely approach a dog that they may not know.
 The kids already knew a lot about animals!
 Added treat for me: I got a glimpse of another guest speaker at the school that day– The Mayor of Baltimore!

-- Stevens Forest Elementary School, Columbia, MD, where I read both of my books to kids from Pre-K through second grade.
+- Stevens Forest Elementary School, Columbia, MD, where I read two of my books to kids from Pre-K through second grade.
 We had a lot of fun!
 This was Lucy the Amazing Wonder Dog’s debut, and it was very well received!
 I learned that small kids don’t always know what “ordinary” means, but it was a good way to add to their vocabulary.
 We talked about using our imagination, the process of creating books, and the kids identified fiction and non-fiction in my stories–that was a first!
 They enjoyed talking about their own pets, and we even talked about wolves!

 - Hollifield Station Elementary School, Ellicott City, MD, where I read my stories to 6 groups of tiny pre-school cuties.
 They were such good listeners!
 We talked about animals, looked at a picture of a brand-new baby giraffe born at the Baltimore Zoo, and discussed using our imagination, just like the star of Lucy the Amazing Wonder Dog.
 The awesome teachers arranged for Pets on Wheels to come, and even some of the kids who were afraid at first came to pet the dogs and cats, and learned about kindness to animals.
 They also had snacks that looked like dogs!
 I am always amazed by the teachers’ creativity!
+I had the honor of returning in 2018 to read Sugar Goes to the Dentist and Mason the Ambassadog to a new group of cutie pies!

 Each experience has been wonderful in its own way!
 I look forward to continuing this marvelous journey!